Florida Atlantic vs. Fairleigh Dickinson Predictions & Picks - NCAA Tournament Second Round

 Florida Atlantic Performance Insights

-- The Owls have a +471 scoring differential, topping opponents by 13.4 points per game.
-They're putting up 78.4 points per game to rank 31st in college basketball and are allowing 65 per contest to rank 41st in college basketball.
+- The Owls are outscoring opponents by 13.4 points per game with a +471 scoring differential overall.
+They put up 78.4 points per game (31st in college basketball) and give up 65 per outing (41st in college basketball).

-- Florida Atlantic averages 35.7 rebounds per game (18th in college basketball) while conceding 29.9 per contest to its opponents.
-It outrebounds opponents by 5.8 boards per game.
+- The 35.7 rebounds per game Florida Atlantic averages rank 18th in college basketball, and are 5.8 more than the 29.9 its opponents collect per contest.

-- Florida Atlantic connects on 9.7 three-pointers per game (12th in college basketball), 3.3 more than its opponents (6.4).
-It is shooting 36.9% from beyond the arc (42nd in college basketball) while allowing opponents to shoot 31.7%.
+- Florida Atlantic knocks down 9.7 three-pointers per game (12th in college basketball) at a 36.9% rate (42nd in college basketball), compared to the 6.4 per game its opponents make at a 31.7% rate.

-- The Owls rank 15th in college basketball with 101.3 points scored per 100 possessions, and 21st in college basketball defensively with 84 points conceded per 100 possessions.

-- Florida Atlantic and its opponents have been relatively even in the turnover battle.
+- Florida Atlantic and its opponents have been mostly even in the turnover battle.
 The Owls commit 11.2 per game (113th in college basketball) and force 12.1 (161st in college basketball action).

 Fairleigh Dickinson Performance Insights

-- The Knights outscore opponents by 3.5 points per game (posting 77.6 points per game, 42nd in college basketball, and conceding 74.1 per outing, 296th in college basketball) and have a +127 scoring differential.
+- The Knights have a +127 scoring differential, topping opponents by 3.5 points per game.
+They're putting up 77.6 points per game, 42nd in college basketball, and are allowing 74.1 per outing to rank 296th in college basketball.

-- Fairleigh Dickinson ranks 227th in college basketball at 31.1 rebounds per game.
+- Fairleigh Dickinson is 227th in the nation at 31.1 rebounds per game.
 That's similar to the 30.3 its opponents average.

-- Fairleigh Dickinson knocks down 8.1 three-pointers per game (92nd in college basketball) at a 34.7% rate (152nd in college basketball), compared to the 7.7 its opponents make, shooting 35.2% from deep.
+- Fairleigh Dickinson connects on 8.1 three-pointers per game (92nd in college basketball), while its opponents have made 7.7 on average.

-- Fairleigh Dickinson has committed 11.1 turnovers per game (102nd in college basketball), 3.7 fewer than the 14.8 it forces (29th in college basketball).
+- Fairleigh Dickinson has won the turnover battle by 3.7 per game, committing 11.1 (102nd in college basketball) while forcing 14.8 (28th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.